Sydney-Informatics-Hub/geopython/_episodes/04a-SimpleSpeedUps.md

 # Acceleration, Parallelisation, Vectorising, Threading, make-Python-go-fast

 We will cover a few of the ways that you can potentially speed up Python.
-As we will learn there are multitudes of methods to make Python code more efficient, and also different implentations of libraries, tools, techniques that can all be utilised depending on how your code and/or data is organised.
+As we will learn there are multitudes of methods to make Python code more efficient, and also different implementations of libraries, tools, techniques that can all be utilised depending on how your code and/or data is organised.
 This is a rich and evolving ecosystem and there is no one perfect way to implement efficiencies.

 Some key words that might come up: